 Leeds Arts Centre

-Visual identity for award-winning amateur theatre company based at the iconic Carriageworks Theatre on Millennium Square.
+A modular, community centred brand for the award winning amateur theatre company based at the iconic Carriageworks Theatre on Millennium Square.

 The logo itself is a graphic representation of the opening of the stage curtains at the beginning of the show.
-It is symbolic of the excitement of the show starting and all those months of hard work, both performance preparation and back-stage, coming together to produce an incredible experience for all to enjoy.
-The new brand message: 'enriching lives through the theatre arts' is intended to get to the heart of matters, as concisely as possible.
+It is symbolic of the excitement of the show starting and all those months of hard work – both performance preparation and back-stage – coming together to produce an incredible experience for all to enjoy.
+The new brand message: 'Enriching Lives Through The Theatre Arts' is intended to confidently communicate the essence of the theatre group.

 The graphic system is designed to give LAC an instantly recognisable visual language with which to tell their story.
 The icons are symbolic of LAC's aims (social engagement, positivity, personal development and community building) as well as various elements of theatre-making (stage lighting, theatre construction etc).
 The mix-and-match approach is designed with versatility and modularity in mind.